- Key Takeaways

 - A criminal charge can have a serious impact on your life, even if it does not result in a conviction.

 - Courts can expunge the records of many criminal cases that did not result in convictions.
-In 2025, expungement will become automatic in some cases.

 Take Your Criminal Charges Seriously.
 We Do.